-In certain instances, infringement or violation may not involve use of identical intellectual property – but that which has a discernible degree of similarity.
+In certain instances, infringement or violation may not involve the use of identical intellectual property – but that which has a discernible degree of similarity.

-Types of intellectual property violation
+How to avoid intellectual property violation

 Whether you are concerned about infringing someone else’s intellectual property, or you are concerned that IP you produce may be at risk of being infringed - it is important to avoid intellectual property violations where possible.

-An issue that many face is that intellectual property is a unique and specialist area of law, and as such they are not aware of the boundaries of the law until they experience a negative event.
+An issue that many face is that intellectual property is a unique and specialist area of law, and as such, they are not aware of the boundaries of the law until they experience a negative event.